jezvgg/RL4VLA/README.md

 cd SimplerEnv && pip install -e . && cd ..
 ```

-## Train - RL
+## Train

+### Warm-up OpenVLA

-### Collect Data with Octo-Small
+#### Collect Data with Octo-Small

-Collect data with Octo-Small.
+Collect data with Octo-Small to build the warm-up dataset.
 Average Octo-Small success rate is about 14% on this task.

 ```bash
 conda activate octo_env